frangio/netlify-latex/README.md

 # LaTeX on Netlify

-**Automatic compilation and deployment of your LaTeX project on Netlify.**
+**Automatically compile and publish your LaTeX project on Netlify.**

 Start your own LaTeX on Netlify project by clicking on the button below.